Probing the Strong Gravity Region of Black Holes with eXTP: Exploring Accretion Physics in Extreme Gravity

 Among the diverse phenomena found in QPE observations, two illuminating discoveries reported in 2024 are particularly informative for understanding the origin of QPEs.
-The first discovery is the direct detection of QPEs in light curves of two recent TDEs AT~2019qiz and AT~2019vcb (Nicholl et al. 2024 and Bykov et al. 2024), confirming that at least some of QPEs are connected to TDEs.
-The second discovery is about the alternating long-short pattern $T_{\rm long}\ \& \ T_{\rm short}$ in the recurrence times of QPEs, which have been noticed in several QPE sources sources including the most famous GSN 069 (Miniutti et al. 2019; Giustini et al. 2020; Arcodia et al. 2021, 2022).
-In a recent work, Zhou et al. (2024a) further pointed out the recurrence times of GSN 069, both $T_{\rm long}$ and $T_{\rm short}$, show clear variations, while the sum of two consecutive recurrence times $T_{\rm long}+T_{\rm short}$ remains nearly a constant (see Fig.~\ref{fig:qpe}).
-This second discovery indicates that the fundamental period of QPEs is actually $T_{\rm long}+T_{\rm short}$ instead of either $T_{\rm long}$ or $T_{\rm short}$ , and two bursts are produced per period.
+The first discovery is the direct detection of QPEs in light curves of two recent TDEs AT~2019qiz and AT~2019vcb (\cite{2024Natur.634..804N} \cite{Bykov2025}), confirming that at least some of QPEs are connected to TDEs.
+The second discovery is about the alternating long-short pattern $P_{\rm long}\ \& P_{\rm short}$ in the recurrence times of QPEs, which have been noticed in several QPE sources sources including the most famous GSN 069 \cite{Miniutti2019, Giustini2020, Arcodia2021, Arcodia2022}.
+In a recent work, \citet{Zhou2024a} further pointed out the recurrence times of GSN 069, both $P_{\rm long}$ and $P_{\rm short}$, show clear variations, while the sum of two consecutive recurrence times $P_{\rm long}+P_{\rm short}$ remains nearly a constant (see Fig.~\ref{fig:21}).
+This second discovery indicates that the fundamental period of QPEs is actually $P_{\rm long}+P_{\rm short}$ instead of either $P_{\rm long}$ or $P_{\rm short}$, and two bursts are produced per period.

-Both the TDE-QPE connection and the pattern of constant $T_{\rm long}+T_{\rm short}$ favor the EMRI (extreme mass ratio inspiral)+disk model, in which a stellar object orbiting around the SMBH, colliding with the accretion disk to trigger quasi-periodic bursts (Linial et al. 2023; Franchini et al. 2023; Tagawa et al. 2023).
-Though alternative models, including disk instabilities and repeating partial TDEs have also been proposed as possible origins of QPEs, they are incompatible with either the TDE-QPE connection or the constant $T_{\rm long}+T_{\rm short}$ pattern in the reccurrence times.
+Both the TDE-QPE connection and the pattern of constant $P_{\rm long}+P_{\rm short}$ favor the EMRI (extreme mass ratio inspiral)+disk model, in which a stellar object orbiting around the SMBH, colliding with the accretion disk to trigger quasi-periodic bursts \cite{Linial2023,Franchini2023,Tagawa2023}.
+Though alternative models, including disk instabilities and repeating partial TDEs have also been proposed as possible origins of QPEs, they are incompatible with either the TDE-QPE connection or the constant $P_{\rm long}+P_{\rm short}$ pattern in the recurrence times.
+Additionally, stellar transits across a magnetized accretion flow that quasi-periodically ejects plasmoids has also been put forward as a promising mechanism \cite{2021ApJ...917...43S}.